ShineSujith/FPGA_VGA_Project/index.md

 Fig1.2 Project hierarchy

 ### **Template Code**
 Both templates were similar but also introduced new techniques to display an image.
 This was very useful when it came to creating my very own image.
-For example, they both had three registers to write to, to change the color of the pixel however one used a 12-bit register that was then split into three parts and assigned to three 4-bit registers on every positive clock edge while the other just assigns the three color register to another three color register on each positive clock edge.
+For example, they both had three registers to write to, to change the color of a pixel however one used a 12-bit register that was then split into three parts and assigned to three 4-bit registers on every positive clock edge while the other just assigns the three registers to the three color register on each positive clock edge.

 The first template **ColorCycle** used a **state machine** to change the current state of the code (Fig2).
 Once the entire screen (480x640) was colored by writing a 12-bit value to the color register, it would change state to a different color.
-The first four bit of the register represent the red value, the middle four are the green value and the last four bits are the blue value.
+The first four bits of the register represent the red value, the middle four are the green value and the last four bits are the blue value.
 A count was used to wait a few seconds before changing the state so it would be visible to the human eye.

 ![processed-81E5C9A2-7114-47F4-B86C-36D499BD9F69](https://github.com/user-attachments/assets/cc953460-1735-486a-b36c-3e098141c3f8)

 Fig2 States of ColorCycle code

 The second template **ColorStripes** uses two additional inputs row and col. These inputs represent the row and column of the current pixel.
 Another difference is that the stripes code uses three 4-bit color registers instead of one 12-bit register.
 In stripes **if statements** are used to change the color of the pixels.
 When the col value is within a certain range it writes a 4-bit value to three color registers one for each of the three colors.